Size: 120 H x 90 W x 2,5 [cm] / 47,2 H x 35,4 W x 1 [in] Year: 2018

 There is a carefully chosen color scheme and tone game in order to get an image joyful in reception while maintaining an elegant form.
 An expressive, mysterious but positively disposed message.

 This high-quality acrylic painting was painted on a linen canvas with a slightly visible texture, without having to be embedded in a decorative frame, because the edges are linen, not covered with any color.
-Ready to hang, with a hook on the back.

 The painting Supergirl 6 was painted by the painter graduated at the Academy of Fine Arts – Ania Luk.
 Signed at the front and back, with a certificate of authenticity, protected by a varnish in half-matte.
 This painting fits perfectly into bright and gray rooms.
 The leading colors – brown, beige, gold, brass and silver.